Vishalr61/thanos-sort/README.md

 **The only sorting algorithm balanced, as all things should be.**

 When you snap your fingers, half of the elements cease to exist.
-What remains is "sorted"—because we said so.
+What remains is "sorted" - cuz we said so.

 **Browser app:** 3D Earth globe (Three.js), 50 people as dots on land, gauntlet snap button, random Thanos quotes, and a side panel with dataset size, snap count, array state, and time complexity.
-Mobile-friendly: tap dots to see names, responsive layout, panel close button.

 **Live:** [https://vishalr61.github.io/thanos-sort/](https://vishalr61.github.io/thanos-sort/) — works on desktop and mobile.